Skip to:

 The Skywalk Lookout provides sweeping views toward the coast.
 On misty mornings, low cloud drapes across the valleys, creating atmospheric depth in wide-angle shots.

-The Mid North Coast blends rainforest, coastal lakes and wildlife-rich bushland.
+The Mid North Coast blends rainforest, coastal lakes, and wildlife-rich bushland, making it ideal for both landscape and wildlife photographers.

 Sea Acres Rainforest – Port Macquarie